Margy Kinmonth: Career

 Kinmonth spent her early career as a producer and director of television and radio commercials.
 She worked for Wasey Campbell Ewald, part of The Interpublic Group of Companies and at the Central Office of Information.
 She then moved to Granada TV in Manchester, where she started to research, write and direct current affairs programmes.

 In 1981, Kinmonth founded independent production company Foxtrot Films Ltd to make films celebrating art and culture.
 Her first film To The Western World with John Huston premiered at the London Film Festival.
 She then worked as a freelance director for BBC, ITV and MTV, making films including South of Watford with Hugh Laurie in 1986 and a profile of Steven Berkoff for The South Bank Show with Melvyn Bragg, featuring Roman Polanski and Mikhail Baryshnikov.
 In 1990, she directed the series Naked Hollywood on the motion picture industry, featuring Arnold Schwarzenegger, James Caan, Nora Ephron, Oliver Stone, Terry Gilliam and Harvey Weinstein.
 The series won her a BAFTA Award for Best Documentary Series.

-After moving into drama in the 1990s, Kinmonth directed episodes of BBC1's Grange Hill, Casualty with Robson Green and Sophie Okenado, and Eastenders with Ross Kemp and June Brown.
+After moving into drama in the 1990s, Kinmonth directed episodes of BBC1's Grange Hill, Casualty with Robson Green and Sophie Okonedo, and EastEnders with Ross Kemp and June Brown.
 She then directed a biography of playwright Simon Gray in The Smoking Diaries, featuring Harold Pinter.
 In the 2000s, Kinmonth started to present investigative biographies, including The Strange World of Barry Who? about the lives of Francis Bacon and Rudolph Nureyev.
 Her film The Secret World of Haute Couture with Karl Lagerfeld and John Galliano explored the world of the elite fashion industry.